 You have come to the right place if you are looking for the answer or some unique tips to create a descriptive statistics table in Excel.
 There are some easy steps to create a descriptive statistics table in Excel.
 This article will walk you through each and every step with appropriate examples.
 As a result, you can use them easily for your purpose.
 Let’s move on to the article’s main discussion.

 While dealing with a large dataset, we need some summary of that including mean, standard deviation, median, kurtosis, etc. We can calculate these things by using individual formulas but this is time-consuming and difficult.
-Whereas descriptive statistics is a complete package of these calculations and in Excel, we have an in-built option to calculate descriptive statistics of a dataset with a click only.
-And in this table, one can find any necessary summary relevant to the dataset.
+Descriptive statistics is a complete package of these calculations and in Excel, we have an in-built option to calculate descriptive statistics of a dataset with a click only.
+In this table, one can find any necessary summary relevant to the dataset.

 Steps to Create a Descriptive Statistics Table in Excel